babebeebaboo/ACMICPC/README.md

 # ACMICPC
-its ACMICPC Code that build by my team (BABE,NEW,Louis) to send to ACMICPC competition.
+Its ACM-ICPC Code that build by my team (BABE,NEW,Louis) to send to ACM-ICPC competition.